 Trail type: Minor roads, riverbanks, forestry roads and woodland paths.

-Darragh Hill Loop Walk
+Darragh Hills Loop Walk

-Venture through fields and forestry to reach the summit and enjoy the 360 degree view of the beautiful Ballyhouras.
+Venture through fields and forestry to reach the summit and enjoy the 360 degree view of the beautiful Ballyhoura.
 According to a local story passed down through generations, tenants in this area would hoist a flag atop this pile of stones to inform others that the local landlord was in the process of collecting rent.
 The Darragh Hills loop is a favourite for the more experienced hikers.

 Trail start point: Darragh Bridge, Darragh, Co Limerick.
 A 55-minute drive from the hotel.